Tuhoe Isaac has spent almost 10 years in jail. Charges of assault, robbery and rape brought him again and again to a cement cell since age 16.

 Now 56, Tuhoe has studied at a Bible school and traveled throughout Oceania as an evangelist.

-Recently, a movie on his life called The Rap was produced with Tandem, Campus Crusade for Christ in New Zealand.
+Recently, a movie on his life called The Rap was produced with Tandem, Cru in New Zealand.
 The response was immediate: The first person to view the film accepted Christ.

 Despite antagonism from former friends, Tuhoe began a program in 2000 to help bring ex- prisoners and gangs to his new family in Christ.